-We are not even sure where to start as the wild gay nightlife in Brighton took us by surprise -and its self-proclaimed title of the gay capital of the UK is well-deserved with the largest gay bar scene in the United Kingdom outside of London.
+We are not even sure where to start as the wild gay nightlife in Brighton took us by surprise -and its self-proclaimed title of the gay capital of the UK is well-deserved with the largest gay village in the United Kingdom outside of London.

 If you become as overwhelmed as we were, the only thing you really need to know is that the gay Brighton village is conveniently located in the Kemp Town district focussed on the St. James Street strip and with a few seafront gay venues just to the east …While the hub of LGBT life in Brighton, the village is but by no means the only place to spend the night with your global queer family so don’t be afraid to explore.

 Brighton has something for everyone from utterly over-the-top glitter queer club parties to relaxed pubs and chic cocktail bars, and that is without exploring all the LGBT-friendly options.
 If none of these gay venues seem for you, remember many gays in Brighton don’t feel the need to segregate themselves and because Brighton’s nightlife is very open-minded, you can meet people everywhere you go.